-When aiming for the realisation of large-scale quantum networks, one soon realises that the demanding requirements on the different building blocks as well as the need for scalability limit the maximum size of practical systems.
-Integrated architectures provide an attractive solution to this problem, because they provide scalability, cost reduction and integrability into existing infrastructures that bulk architectures are not capable of.
+When aiming for the implementation of large-scale photonic quantum networks, one soon realizes that the demanding requirements on the different building blocks as well as the need for scalability limit the maximum size of practical systems.
+Integrated architectures provide an attractive solution to this problem because they provide scalability, cost reduction, and integrability into existing infrastructures, which cannot be achieved with bulk components.
 Our research along these lines is divided into complementary approaches, which concentrate on different aspects of large-scale networks.